 Her interest in politics led to an affiliation with the international protest group FEMEN for two years.
 Yelena participated in boot camps and actions in Germany, France and the Netherlands and became the leader of FEMEN Netherlands.
 This experience influenced Yelena´s artistic tone of voice and visual language.

 Yelena exhibited in the Netherlands, Spain, United Kingdom, Germany, Portugal, Austria, Russia, South Korea, Colombia, Canada and USA.
-She was nominated for the BLOOOM Award in 2018, Walter Koschatzky Art-Award in 2019, made the shortlist and won a material prize from Kunstschouw Award 2019, and was nominated for the prestigious Artes Mundi 9 and Heineken Prize for Art 2020.
+She was nominated for the BLOOOM Award 2018, Walter Koschatzky Art-Award 2019, received a material prize from Kunstschouw Award 2019, and was nominated for the prestigious Artes Mundi 9 and Heineken Prize for Art 2020.
 Her work is published in various magazines and books that promote emerging artists.

 My artistic practice is grounded in lived experience.
 As a woman I have a subjective point of view, as a feminist I use it as critique on social construction of art.
 I am a parrhesiast that speaks her truth no matter the consequences, establishing a polemic relationship with the World.
 I locate existential tension points within my socio‐cultural environment and project them on my body, creating a subversive perspective on the female nude.

 With my performalist self-portraits I explore the phenomenology of identity production.
 I take snapshots until I capture a moment that communicates ambiguity.
 This grabs attention and provokes associational thinking.
 It is unsettling, it pinches and makes you look twice.
 Allowing me to be a reflexive actor instead of an object in art.